EmmaB3/RPI-Locator-Bot/README.md

-# Raspberry Pi Locator Slackbot
+# Raspberry Pi Restock Notifier

 Hi!

-Welcome to the codebase for the Raspberry Pi Locator SlackBot!!
+Welcome to the codebase for the Raspberry Pi Restock Notifier Slackhot!!
 Real README coming soon.